adblockplus/libadblockplus/README.md

     platform->SetUp(appInfo);

-Depending on your application and platform, you possibly will need to supply your own implementations for subsytems dealing with logging, network, files, etc. For this, modify [`PlatformFactory::CreationParameters`](https://gitlab.com/eyeo/adblockplus/libadblockplus/blob/master/include/AdblockPlus/PlatformFactory.h#L33) fields.
+Depending on your application and platform, you possibly will need to supply your own implementations for subsystems dealing with logging, network, files, etc. For this, modify [`PlatformFactory::CreationParameters`](https://gitlab.com/eyeo/adblockplus/libadblockplus/blob/master/include/AdblockPlus/PlatformFactory.h#L33) fields.
 In this case it is important to remember that if your implementation uses a multi-threaded model, `Platform` instance should be destroyed only after all threads